 An LLC is far less liable than a corporation for any government obligations.
 This allows the owner to spend more time running their business.

 Disadvantages to an LLC formation for a business

 An LLC has its own set of downsides, just like any other business venture.
 Two significant disadvantages are highlighted in this article that you should consider before forming an LLC.

 You might have some problems if you want to sell your products or services overseas.

-LLCs are not considered companies in the US, so you will be disadvantaged when trying to compete with other corporations.
+LLCs are not considered companies in the US, so you will be disadvantaged when competing with other corporations.

 There are no dividends to be paid or stocks to issue

 An LLC allows the owner or group of owners to retain all profits and capital.
 This means that there is no way to raise funds by selling stock.

 This will require you to be more creative in raising capital to expand your business.